IRS-Public/tax-withholding-estimator/README.md

 Note that the `make copy-fg` target assumes that the Fact Graph repo is located in `../fact-graph`.

+## Audit Mode

+In the developer build, TWE comes bundled with an "Audit Mode" that lets users see how TWE arrives at its calculations.
+It can be toggled by running `enableAduitMode()` and `disabledAuditMode()` in the browser console.

 ## Contributing

 See [CONTRIBUTING.md](./CONTRIBUTING.md) for details.